 Graduate courses (700–999) involve increasing use of foreign literatures both in the classroom and in individual work.

-Professors Dharwadker, Dubois (also Scandinavian Studies), Layoun, Livorni (also French and Italian)
+Professors Dharwadker, Gilmore (also Landscape Architecture), Layoun, Livorni (also French and Italian)

 Academic Staff Beatriz Botero

-Academic Staff: Scott Mellor (Scandinavian Studies), Ruth Olson (Center for the Study of Upper Midwestern Cultures)
+Academic Staff: Scott Mellor (German, Nordic, and Slavic), Ruth Olson (Center for the Study of Upper Midwestern Cultures)

-Professors Brenner (Center for Jewish Studies), Bühnemann (Asian Languages and Cultures), Gross (German), Klug (Law)
+Professors Brenner (Center for Jewish Studies), Bühnemann (Asian Languages and Cultures), Gross (German, Nordic, and Slavic), Klug (Law)